 The IRS generally has 10 years from the assessment date to collect unpaid taxes from you.
 The IRS can’t extend this 10-year period unless you agree to extend the period as part of an installment agreement to pay your tax debt or the IRS obtains a court judgment.
 However, there are some situations where the IRS may suspend the ten-year collection period and resume it later.
 The IRS may be able to do this if there’s a period when the IRS cannot collect, such as times of bankruptcy or a collection due process proceeding.

-If you believe you have overpaid your taxes, you can file a refund claim asking for the money back.
+If you believe you have overpaid your taxes, you can file a refund claim (PDF) asking for the money back.
 Generally, you must file a refund claim within three years from the date you filed your original return, or two years from the date you paid the tax, whichever is later.

 If the IRS sends you a notice proposing additional tax (statutory notice of deficiency), the notice must include the deadline for when you can file a petition with the Tax Court to challenge the amount proposed.